roganOh/data-engineering/docs/Airflow Installation.md

+These instructions are about installing Airflow on a Ubuntu server (not using Docker).
 We will be using Python 3.
 Python 2 is sunsetting

 ## Airflow Python Module Installation